DreamTeamDAT257/dreamteam-project/individual-reflection.md

 - I would like to learn about how our database works and how to use it.
 - This sprint I created a virtual keyboard for user input and helped integrate the it with the visualizing.
 - .

+Hampus Jansson:
+- I would like to really understand the connection between our JSON file and our Unity scripts.
+- I have created various scenes that the user will be able to choose between.
+- We had effective meetings, and came up with a good plan to finish up.